Treasury, IRS release additional guidance on domestic content bonus elective safe harbor under the Inflation Reduction Act

 Guidance contained in Notice 2025-08 “reflects improved default values that more closely align with the characteristics and costs of applicable project components and manufactured product components in the marketplace.”

 On January 16, the Treasury and IRS published Notice 2025-08, which provides additional guidance on the Inflation Reduction Act’s domestic content bonus credit elective safe harbor.
-The Treasury and IRS first introduced the elective safe harbor in Notice 2024-41.
+The Treasury and IRS introduced the elective safe harbor in May 2024 in Notice 2024-41.

 According to the Treasury’s press release, the latest guidance “updates and builds upon the domestic content safe harbor that Treasury and the IRS published in May of 2024 that provides clean energy developers the option to rely on default cost percentages provided by [the] Department of Energy (in lieu of obtaining direct cost information from suppliers) to determine eligibility for the domestic content bonus.”